Evantopian/Nexus/backend/README.md

 }
 ```

-Profile Query Example (Showing you can choose what you need):
+Another Profile Query Example (showing you can choose what you need):

 ```bash
 query {